 We recommend starting with stocks.
 Not only do you have a tailwind, but you can also choose among thousand of stocks in different sectors.
 Many of those have little competition from other traders.
 Compare this to forex trading strategies where you are competing against millions of traders just in the USD/EUR spread!

-You want to have consistent profits, more like an income, but that is very tough to achieve.
+In Swing trading strategies you should look for consistent profits, more like an income, but that is very tough to achieve.
 Some kind of lump-sum and erratic profits are inevitable.
 Most likely just a few days per month will generate most of the profits.
 The rest of the time you are scraping by and looking to avoid losses and disasters.

 Trading is much like a slow grind where you have to show up day in and day out for years with some occasional big wins.